ChuckJonas/ts-force/ts-force-gen/README.md

 - `--clientSecret|-s`: client Secret of connected app for username/password auth flow
 - `--accessToken|-a`: access token to connect to tooling API with.
 Not required if using the user/pass or dx flows
 - `--instanceUrl|-i`: instance of the org your connecting with.
 Not required if using the user/pass or dx flows
-- `--sobs|-s`: list of comma seperated sobs to generate classes for
+- `--sobs|-s`: list of comma separated sobs to generate classes for
 - `--outputFile|-o`: where to save the output
 - `--config|-j`: path to config JSON file.
 If specified, all above args will pull from file instead
-- `-e`: authinicate using .env vars
+- `-e`: authenticate using .env vars

 #### generated classes